michielbdejong/codespaces-weirdness/README.md

 Super weird:
 Open this repo in GitHub Codespaces, open the terminal, and then:
 ```
-./test.sh
+docker build -t d1 -f Dockerfile.1
+docker build -t d2 -f Dockerfile.2
+docker run d2
-# you will see HOST=oc1
+# you will see "Hello from d1"
-touch servers/oc2/Dockerfile
+touch Dockerfile.2
-./test.sh
+docker build -t d2 -f Dockerfile.2
+docker run d2
-# you will see HOST=oc2
+# you will see "Hello from d1"
 ```

 So even though I'm building both the oc1 and the oc2 image with --no-cache,